-The following table sets forth our unaudited cash and cash equivalents and capitalization as of September 29, 2002.
-You should read this table in conjunction with our unaudited consolidated financial statements as of September 29, 2002 and notes to those financial statements included elsewhere in this prospectus.
+The following table sets forth our unaudited cash and cash equivalents and capitalization as of September 29, 2002 on an actual and as adjusted basis for the additional issuance.
+You should read this table in conjunction with our unaudited consolidated financial statements as of September 29, 2002 and the notes to those financial statements included elsewhere in this prospectus.